ASCA/OSZW Reading Group organized by Alex Thinius

 “If the female function is not enough to define woman, and if we also reject the explanation of the ‘eternal feminine’, but if we accept, even temporarily, that there are women on the earth, we then have to ask: what is a woman?” (de Beauvoir 2011 , 4-5)

-Topics have been or may be: de Beauvoir and different readings of her work, constructivist accounts, Marxist feminism, phenomenological approaches, sexual difference approaches, queer and trans theory, analytic feminism, (feminist) empiricism, new materialism, decolonial approaches, black feminism, historical work on 19th century sexology, early- and proto-feminism.
-In addition to the ontology of gender, we might as well look at the gender of ontology.
+Topics during the last two years have been or may be things like: de Beauvoir and different readings of her work, constructivist accounts, Marxist feminism, phenomenological approaches, sexual difference approaches, performativity theory, practice theory, dynamic systems theory, queer studies, analytic feminism, (feminist) empiricism, new materialism, Africana feminism, decolonial approaches, black feminism, historical work on 19th century sexology, masculinities studies, pregnancy studies, trans* studies, early- and proto-feminism.